djoshea/sphinxcontrib-matlabdomain/README.rst

 - googlemaps: embed maps by using `Google Maps`_
 - httpdomain_: a domain for documenting RESTful HTTP APIs.
 - hyphenator: client-side hyphenation of HTML using hyphenator_
+- imgur_: embed Imgur images, albums, and metadata in documents.
 - inlinesyntaxhighlight_: inline syntax highlighting
 - lassodomain: a domain for documenting Lasso_ source code
 - libreoffice: an extension to include any drawing supported by LibreOffice (e.g. odg, vsd...).